CodingItWrong/codingitwrong.com/_drafts/ember-orbit.md

 If we backed up our data locally in the browser, we would be able to load it even if the server wasn't reachable.
 (We could even use [the `ember-service-worker` addon](https://github.com/DockYard/ember-service-worker/) to allow our static assets to be loadable even when the device has no internet connection at all.
 We won’t get into that in this post, but give it a try on your own!)

 Ember-Orbit will allow us to store our data locally like that, using the IndexedDB browser technology.
-(There is also a Local Storage option you can fall back to.
-WHICH BROWSERS WOULD THIS BE USEFUL FOR?)
+(There is also a Local Storage option you can fall back to, but the most common browsers in 2018 support IndexedDB, so you’re probably fine without Local Storage.)
 We installed the NPM Orbit packages to support IndexedDB earlier.

 First we'll create an IndexedDB store called "backup":